Volorf/VR-Notifications/README.md

 # How to send a notification

-I love binding `SendMessage` to UnityEvents to make it decoupled as mush as possible.
+I love binding `SendMessage` to UnityEvents to make it decoupled as much as possible.

 ```csharp
 using System;